ashishpaul99/Namaste-JavaScript-Notes/Notes.md

-# Namaste Javascript by Akshay Saini Season-1
+# Namaste JavaScript by Akshay Saini Season-1

 ## **1. How JavaScript Works 🔥& Execution Context | Namaste JavaScript Ep.1**

-### **1.1 Execution context in Javascript**
+### **1.1 Execution context in JavaScript**

-- Everything in Javascript happens inside an execution context.
+- Everything in JavaScript happens inside an execution context.

-- Assume an execution context as a big box or a container in which whole javascript code is executed.
+- Assume an execution context as a big box or a container in which whole JavaScript code is executed.
 ### **1.2 Variable Environment of Execution Context**
 - Execution has two components
 1. Memory Component
 2. Code Component

-1. **Memory Component** - this is the place where all the variables and functions are stored in key-value pairs.
+3. **Memory Component** - this is the place where all the variables and functions are stored in key-value pairs.

-2. Memory component is also known as a variable environment.
+	- Memory component is also known as a variable environment.

-2. **Code Component** - this is the place where code is executed one line at a time.
+4. **Code Component** - this is the place where code is executed one line at a time.

 - Code component is also known as thread of execution.